 There are two types of Financial Order that you can get after a divorce.
 These are a Consent Order or Clean Break Order.
 Which one you need will depend on your circumstances.
 For more information, see Divorce Financial Orders Explained.

 Financial Orders require additional work to be carried out, so there will be an additional fee to be paid both to the Divorce Lawyer and to the Court.
-At Co-op Legal Services, our Divorce Lawyers offer a Clean Break Order for a fixed fee of £480 (including VAT), this does not include the Court fee which is currently £50.
+At Co-op Legal Services, our Divorce Lawyers offer a Clean Break Order for a fixed fee, this does not include the court fee.